 Opportunities for adults and children alike to have moments of awe and wonder are cultivated where possible.

 During our busy day we all need time to stop and reflect now and then.

 We gather together for whole school collective worship in the hall, and every classroom has a reflection area offering time to stop and think, as does our office waiting area.

 There are strong links between the school and St James, the parish church.

 Reverend Fabian and members of the church community hold regular Collective Worship in school.
-We are also very lucky to welcome members of the church community who run Explorers Club weekly.

 In addition to this the school visits the church annually as part of the Christingle Service, Easter Service and Pentecost.